-These are also new for the Branch Database, and are similar to the Interface Feeds in that different processes are invoked via a single shell script (BRDBX007.sh) with a controlling first parameter.
+These aggregations are similar to the Interface Feeds in that different processes are invoked via a single shell script (BRDBX007.sh) with a controlling first parameter.
 However, they differ from the Feeds in that the program code is stored in the database as raw SQL or PL/SQL, with no corresponding database packages.